Overview

 Read the information about how to apply for Advanced Entry, then select the link below to apply.

-I have recently completed my undergraduate course in Religion.
-I chose Trinity for this undergraduate degree programme as it had the particularity of offering courses in the Study of Religion and World Religions, which were my main areas of interest.
-While these are the areas that I found attractive in the field, I ended up choosing many courses in Theology and Biblical studies as well and they proved to be really enriching and I loved the philosophical and ethical issues that we addressed.
+I recently completed my undergraduate course in Religion.
+I chose Trinity for this undergraduate degree as it had the particularity of offering courses in the study of Religion and World Religions, which were my main areas of interest.
+While these are the areas I found attractive in the field, I ended up choosing many courses in Theology and Biblical Studies as well and they proved to be really enriching and I loved the philosophical and ethical issues that we addressed.
 I also had the opportunity to take up a language in my second year and I chose Arabic, I have always enjoyed learning languages and this is one of my favourite classes.
 This is a small course and the department makes each student feel welcome and the lecturers really are amazing.
-The course is varied and interesting and I would certainly recommend it to anyone interested in learning more about Religion in the modern world but also key debates and challenges in the history of religion
+The course is varied and interesting and I would certainly recommend it to anyone interested in learning more about religion in the modern world but also key debates and challenges in its history.